naja628/qwerasdf/work/manual.md

 ```
 set-rotation DEG   : set the default rotation angle to DEG degrees
 set-rotation RAD pi: set the default rotation angle to RAD * pi radians. (literally type 'pi')
-set-rotation P / Q : set the default rotation to P Qth of a turn. (spaces around the slash manda
+set-rotation P / Q : set the default rotation to P Qth of a turn. (spaces around the slash mandatory)
-tory)
 ```

 ### fullscreen